Can you stop being in love with someone? I ask myself over and over again!

 You may never stop #loving the person says Dr. Brenner,“But You're Not In Love Because It Takes Two To Tangle".

 And according to Strang,“In a spiritual sense, all true love is eternal.
 Death, break-ups, divorce, Whatever it may be— Cannot destroy true love".

 You might still have feelings of fondness and care for your former partner, but when you're not in love, your #brain doesn't drive you to be with them in the same way. #Sexual desire fades away as well.
-Whether, Platonic care and fondness are considered love depends on how you view the nature of love itself.
+Whether Platonic care and fondness are considered love depends on how you view the nature of love itself.
 Dr. Brenner says,“Whether you stop being in love depends on the people involved".
 Some people do fall out of love when the rush and excitement of being around their #significant other fades.
-This might happened because the strong sense of love you felt for a person was based on sexual infatuation.
+This might happen because the strong sense of love you felt for a person was based on sexual infatuation.
 Which is can still be love I would argue, but a lesser kind.